Ducks Unlimited Canada

 This project aims to incorporate community knowledge and needs into the modelling outputs.
 We’re currently working on developing opportunities to engage diverse groups and gain input.

-Stay tuned for updates on engagement opportunities.
+Stay tuned for updates on other engagement opportunities.

 We would like to acknowledge Alberta Innovates for the support they provided for this project.